TurkuNLP/turkunlp.github.io/finnish_nlp.md

 **Semantic similarity of words:** An online demo which lets you query semantically similar words using a word2vec model trained on the Parsebank data, <http://bionlp-www.utu.fi/wv_demo/>

+**Word frequency list:** A Finnish word frequency list can be downloaded at <http://bionlp-www.utu.fi/.jmnybl/finnish_vocab.txt.gz>.
+It's calculated from the Parsebank data and sorted in descending order.
+If you use this in your research, please cite us.

 **Main references:**
 J. Luotolahti; J. Kanerva; V. Laippala; S. Pyysalo; F. Ginter.
 Towards Universal Web Parsebanks.
 Proceedings of the International Conference on Dependency Linguistics (Depling'15).
 2015